+Merit

-Fail Pass Merit Distinction A Merit grade is only awarded at the overall grade stage.
+A Merit grade is only awarded at the overall grade stage.

-To achieve a Merit grade, the Apprentice must gain a Distinction grade in the Professional discussion and at least a pass in the other two methods.
+To achieve a Merit grade, the Apprentice must gain two distinction grades and one pass grade across the three methods of assessment.
 To achieve a Distinction grade overall, they need to gain Distinction grades in all three assessment methods.